On geometrical interpretation of alignment phenomenon: Alignment phenomenon and kinematics

 and taking into account the central cluster, i.e. $N-1=2,...,7.$ Here $\phi_{ijk}$ is the angle between the two vectors ($\bf {r}_k-\bf{r}_j$) and ($\bf{r}_k-\bf{r}_i$) (for the central spot $\bf{r}=0$).
 This parameter, which changes from $-1/(N-1)$ to $1$, characterizes precisely the disposition of $N$ points just along the straight line.
+The combinatorial normalization factor $(N(N-1)(N-2))$ takes into account the number of choices to select the three different points among $N$ points.
+In the case of $N=3$ the first point can be selected by the three ways (the vertices of a triangle), then the second point can be selected by the two ways only.
+It means that every angle of a triangle is taken twice into account.
 By way of example, $\lambda_3 = -0.5$ in the case of the symmetrical configuration of three points in a plane (the equilateral triangle).
-The value of $\lambda_{N}=1$ corresponds to the ultimate case when all points lie strictly on the same straight line.
+Such a normalization allows the parameter $\lambda_N$ to be equal to 1 independently of the number of points under consideration if they lie exactly along the straight line.
+The parameter $\lambda_N$ describes the degree of alignment better than the possible other parameters of asymmetry like the eccentricity or the thrust.
+For instance, $\lambda_4$ will be equal to 1 if all four points lie strictly on the same straight line, but it will be considerably less than 1 if these points form four vertices of a long rectangle.

 The degree of alignment $P_{N}$ is defined as the fraction of the events for which $\lambda_{N} > 0.8$~\cite{book} among the total number of events in which the number of cores not less than $N$.